-- Around 7% of pupils are on the SEND C of P (two children on an EHC plan); we have deliberately worked to reduce this figure significantly by developing classroom provision for target groups. - At present we have one Looked After Child. - Historically, around 13% of children have been FSM (though this has reduced since UFSM for Infants); though, this should be higher (due to historical influences). - We have 1.5% of children classed as EAL. - 10 GRT families plus 5 white Irish heritage; about half of these families withdraw their children from school during the summer to travel (recognised as an authorised absence). - Around 10% are from other minority ethnic group (i.e. excluding GRT). - Gender balance is broadly 50/50 across the whole school
+- Around 5% of pupils are on the SEND C of P (one child on an EHC plan); we have deliberately worked to reduce this figure significantly by developing classroom provision for target groups. - At present we have four Looked After Children. - Historically, around 13% of children have been FSM (though this has reduced since UFSM for Infants). - We have 1.5% of children classed as EAL. - 1.5% of pupils come from travelling community families; about half of these families withdraw their children from school during the summer to travel (recognised as an authorised absence). - Around 10% are from other minority ethnic group (i.e. excluding GRT). - Gender balance is broadly 50/50 across the whole school